ayesc9000/CompressionBenchmark/README.md

 ## About

-This is a simple set of benchmarks to analyze the performance of the built-in compression and decompression routines provided in .NET via the System.Compression namespace.
+This is a simple set of benchmarks to analyze the performance of the built-in compression and decompression routines provided in .NET via the stream types in the System.Compression namespace.

 ## Usage